 - Located either 'in-line' with or 'behind' the front face of the dwelling;

-- Setback a distance of 1.0 metre (3'-3") from the rear and side yard property lines;
+- Setback a distance of 1.0 metre (3'-3") from the rear and side property lines;

 - Located no closer to any exterior street than the setback required in the applicable zone;

-- Located no closer than 6.0 metres (19'-7") to the exterior side lot line, when a detached garage or carport which faces the exterior side lot line;
+- Located no closer than 6.0 metres (19'-7") to the exterior side property lot line when a detached garage or carport faces an exterior side property lot line;

 - No more than 4.5 metres (14'-9") in height - measured from peak to finished grade.